todo.vu support

 A visual diagram representing todo.vu's hierarchy of data, where time is first tracked as time entries then connected to tasks, which are connected to projects, which are connected to clients, which belong to one workspace.

-When time is tracked by a user at an hourly rate and linked to a todo.vu task, because that task is also linked to a client and project, you can see, calculate and report on time totals — and associated billing values — for many different contexts and degrees of specificity.
+When time is tracked by a user on a todo.vu task, because that task is also connected to a client and project, you can see, calculate and report on this time—and associated billing values—according to many different contexts and degrees of specificity.

-You could report on time and billing values per:
+For example, you could see and report on time and billing values per:

 • date range